teddymacn/ml_in_action_study_notes/part1/ch03/README.md

 And the difference of each decision tree algorithm is mainly on how to decide which feature to choose on each splitting.
 Usually, the Gini impurity or Shannon entropy of the parent and child datasets are calculated which helps to make the decision.

 In the demo if this chapter, a simple ID3 algorithm is implemented.
-It is simple to understand, but it is important enough for us to understand it.
+It is simple to understand, but it is important enough for us to understand how the decision trees algorithm works.
 Coz this algorithm is the ancestor of most of the other algorithms such as C4.5, C5.0 and CART.
 The other algorithms all tries to either removing some restrictions of ID3, or tries to improve performance at different aspects.

 What the ID3 algorithm does on each dataset splitting step is, it tries to calculate the Shannon entropy of the parent dataset and child datasets for each feature, sort the results, and choose the best feature to do the real dataset splitting.